robcarver17/pysystemtrade/docs/production.md

 See the [user guide for backtesting](/docs/backtesting.md).

+The interaction of system, private, and backtest configs can be a bit confusing.
+Inside a backtest (which can eithier be in production or sim mode), configuration options will be pulled in the following priority (1) specific backtest .yaml configuration, (2) private_config.yaml *in production only*, (3) defaults.yaml file.

+Outside of the backtest code, in production configuration options are pulled in the following priority order: (1) private_config.yaml *in production only*, (2) defaults.yaml file. *The production code can't see inside your backtest configuration files*.

+### Control config files

+As discussed above, these are used purely for control and monitoring purposes in [/syscontrol/control_config.yaml](/syscontrol/control_config.yaml), overriden by /private/private_control_config.yaml).

 ### Broker and data source specific configuration files

 The following are configurations mainly for mapping from our codes to broker codes: